ECUMENICAL THEOLOGICAL SEMINARY

-MDiv, MA, and DMin students may also participate in several financial aid programs for graduates and professional students such as the Michigan Tuition Grant and the Stafford Loan programs.
+MDiv, MA, and DMin students may also participate in financial aid programs for graduates and professional students such as the William D. Ford Federal Loan Program.
 There are a variety of grants and scholarships available for all ETS students who qualify.
-Note that the UMD program does not qualify for Federal Student Loans.
+Note that the UMD and MCP programs do not qualify for Federal Student Loans.

 To apply for financial aid you must complete the Free Application for Federal Student Aid (FAFSA) and a Master Promissory Note.
 This applies to incoming first-year students and transfer students, as well as returning students who wish to renew their aid for another year.
 The FAFSA determines your financial need and eligibility for aid by weighing the cost of your education against the ability of you and your family to pay that cost.